—(1) In this section and section 216B —

 an order requiring the company to pay reasonable legal fees and disbursements incurred by the complainant in connection with the action.

-(6) Where the action has been commenced or is to be brought in the subordinate courts, an application for leave under subsection (2) shall be made in a District Court.
+(6) Where the action has been commenced or is to be brought in the State Courts, an application for leave under subsection (2) shall be made in a District Court.

 [Canada, 1985, ss.
 238-240]